Frequently Asked Questions

 In the same situation we would like to have high-backed seats as opposed to the mid-backed seats used in the out of state agency's specifications.
 Would that change be considered much like paint or fabric changes, or does it exceed the scope of the contract?

 We do not think the changes you describe (venue change and high-backed seats) would be cardinal changes.
 You need to be sure that the contract you intend to piggyback does have deliverable items that can be assigned to you.
 We mention this only to caution that tag-ons (i.e., the ordering of items not originally competed and that really represent sole source add-ons to the contract.) are not approved by FTA.
-The BPPM discusses piggybacking in sections 188.8.131.52 and 6.3.3.
-(Reviewed: May 2010)
+The BPPM discusses piggybacking in section 3.3.4.
+(Revised: May 2017)

 Do FTA “piggybacking” requirements apply to “Concessionaire” type contracts when there are no direct funds to the contractor.
 The contractor “rents” the right to conduct business, and the agency receives a set payment for that rent.